-A ductless mini split air conditioner or heat pump is a popular alternative for homes where installing central air is not a viable option.
+Installing a ductless mini split system is a popular alternative for homes where central air is not a viable option.

-Many homeowners also use it to cool and heat a particular room, such as an addition, three season porch, a bedroom in a far corner of the house, or a garage space.
+Many homeowners use a mini split to cool and heat a particular room, such as an addition, three season porch, a bedroom in a far corner of the house, or a garage space.

 While mini splits have been very popular throughout Europe and Asia for the many years now, homeowners in US have also started to catch on to the benefits ductless ac has to offer.

 Average costs to install a mini split AC start at $2,900-3,900 for a 12,000 BTU single zone unit, and $5,200-7,300 for 2 zone system.
 This includes labor and materials.